-A water filter system has been installed so bottled water is no longer delivered.
-All impurities are filtered, including chlorine.
+A water filter system has been installed so all impurities are filtered, including chlorine.

 Our power is sourced through Meridian Energy, a supplier of energy from renewable sources.

 We are changing all task and display lighting where possible to LED from fluorescent and halogen.
 These lamps use less energy, last longer and do not emit heat.